Big E Coliseum: History

-Indians and The Coliseum
+Springfield Indians

 The first game played in the new arena was a Canadian–American Hockey League game on December 1, 1926.
 Boxing promoter Tex Rickard dropped the ceremonial first puck.
 The Springfield Indians lost to the Providence Reds 3–1.
 In 1933, the parent New York Rangers decided to pull the franchise out of Springfield, but the Indians were back in the Coliseum for the 1935–36 season when Lucien Garneau transferred his Quebec Castors club to Springfield.

 When World War II broke out, the Indians had to be suspended for the duration of the war due to the Eastern States Exposition grounds being commandeered by the Quartermaster Corps of the United States Army for use as a depot.
 The Indians were back at the Coliseum for the 1946–47 season until 1972, when the team moved into the new Springfield Civic Center in downtown Springfield at the start of the 1972–73 season.

+WHA games

+The New England Whalers played seventeen total games in the Coliseum while waiting for the Hartford Civic Center to open.
+They played four postseason games of the 1974 WHA playoffs and thirteen regular season games of the 1974-75 season in total before moving to Hartford.